RamanBut-Husaim/blog.thecraftingstrider.net/content/posts/tech/2020.07/blog-post-creation-tech-part.md

 +++
 title = "A blog post creation overview - tech part" date = 2020-07-12T14:30:33+03:00
-draft = true
 tags = ["blog"]
 categories = []
 openGraphType = "article"
 +++

 Recently I was working on the blog setup for [my brother](https://dr.but-husaim.net/).
-Under the hood it utilizes the same workflow and blogging engine that I use for mine at the moment.
+Under the hood it utilizes the same workflow and blogging engine used for my blog at the moment.
 More precisely the buildings blocks are:

 - [hugo](https://gohugo.io/) - a static site generator that allows to create blog posts in `markdown`;
 - [github](https://github.com/) - a cloud platform for developers and companies to host their projects;
 - [cloudflare workers](https://workers.cloudflare.com/) - a serverless platform that might be used to host static sites.

 There will be a separate blog post (or a series of them) on how to setup such blog however today I want to provide some overview on how a blog post creation workflow looks like.
-The main reader is my brother as he is a non-tech guy, [a surgeon](https://dr.but-husaim.net/about/) however it might be useful for everyone who is interested in how post creation might look like.
+The main reader is my brother as he is a non-tech guy, [a surgeon](https://dr.but-husaim.net/about/) however it might be useful for everyone who is interested in the topic.

 A setup schema for the blog looks like this: